PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 * Please follow the instructions here: https://github.com/jupyterlab/jupyterlab-google-drive/blob/master/docs/advanced.md

+After you obtain Google API credentials, rename the file `drive.jupyterlab-settings-template` by removing the `-template` suffix, then update the file by filling up the empty string "" in "clientId":"" with your Client ID.
+It's the long string with cryptic characters that end in `.apps.googleusercontent.com`.

 # Summary
 In summary, there are a few steps to get started with Jupyter Notebooks:

 1. Decide whether to run as `localhost` or with domain name.
 (Best to try out `localhost` first.)
 If running as `localhost`, run `create-certs.sh` script.
-If using a domain name, obtain domain name first, then run `letsencrypt-certs.sh` script.
+If using a domain name, obtain domain name first, then modify and run `letsencrypt-certs.sh` script.
 2. Configure the `.env` and `userlist` files accordingly.
 3. Run `buildhub.sh` script.
 4. Run `starthub.sh` script.